streamfold/rotel/README.md

 [Cloudwatch OTLP endpoints](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-OTLPEndpoint.html)
 for traces and logs.
 You'll need to select the HTTP protocol and enable the sigv4auth authenticator.

-The sigv4auth authenticator require the AWS environment variables for authentication are set.
+The sigv4auth authenticator requires the AWS authentication environment variables to be set.

 **Traces**